cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 -   [TensorFlow](https://www.tensorflow.org/) makes the best use of servers.
 -   [TensorFlow.js](https://www.tensorflow.org/js) is optimized for applications
-    that use JavaScript on the server ([Node.js](https://nodejs.org/en/), or inside a browser, where it makes use ofr WebGL to accelerate models.
+    that use JavaScript on a server ([Node.js](https://nodejs.org/en/), or inside a browser, where it makes use of WebGL to accelerate models.
 -   [TensorFlow Lite](https://www.tensorflow.org/lite) runs on low-powered
     devices, with limited computing and memory.